open-ch/pyrene/FAQ.md

 ## How is the Pyrene TS transpiled ?
 The Pyrene TypeScript source code is compiled down to JS with Babel.
-We do not use tsc (typescript compiler).
+We do not use `tsc` (TypeScript compiler).

 The process of transpilation is hand over to webpack.
 In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.